 Nearby place of interest:

 The Mishkan Museum of Art at Kibbutz Ein Harod.
-One might not expect to find this in the Jezreel Valley, but this is a large, quality art gallery with multiple exhibitions.
-It was started in 1938 and is consistently ranked as one of the top three art museums in Israel.
-Its mission is to be a center for Israeli and contemporary art and art education.
-Since much of Israeli art is what one might call modern art, this is mainly what you see.
-There are, however, some displays of Jewish European art.
+You might be surprised to learn that there is a large, quality art gallery with multiple exhibitions in the Jezreel Valley.
+It was begun in 1938 and is consistently ranked as one of the top three art museums in Israel.
+Its mission is to be a center for Israeli and contemporary art and for art education.
+Since much of Israeli art is modern art, this is mainly what you see, although there are some displays of Jewish European art.
 An interesting 8-minute movie can be viewed.